macaodha/batdetect2/README.md

 `conda install --file requirements.txt`

 ### Try the model
+1) You can try a demo of the model (for UK species) on [huggingface](https://huggingface.co/spaces/macaodha/batdetect2).

-Click [here](https://colab.research.google.com/github/macaodha/batdetect2/blob/master/batdetect2_notebook.ipynb) to run the model using Google Colab.
+2) Alternatively, click [here](https://colab.research.google.com/github/macaodha/batdetect2/blob/master/batdetect2_notebook.ipynb) to run the model using Google Colab.
 You can also run this notebook locally.

 ### Running the model on your own data